biicode/docs/articles/raspberry_pi_christmas.rst

 Connect the servo to the 5v, GPIO17 and 0v pins
 -----------------------------------------------

-If you need more information about the GPIO Reference, :ref:`here <rpigpio>`.
+If you need more information about the GPIO Reference :ref:`follow this link <rpigpio>`.

 +-------+--------+
 |Signal | GPIO17 |